Are you confused about whether to choose a ceramic or induction range cooker?

 You can check whether your pans are suitable by holding a magnet to the middle of the base.
 If the magnet sticks, the pan is suitable.
-For ceramic zones, you can use any of the pans mentioned above, or copper pans with a flat base.
-Take extra care as copper is relatively soft – it can easily pick up grit and damage the glass surface.

-4. What about cooking on ceramic or induction?
+5. What about cooking on different hobs?

 Time to boil two pints of water